 Bartenders know which bottles are worth the splurge and which feel like a steal.
 That kind of insider knowledge comes in handy when you’re trying to fill up your bar cart or backbar without breaking the bank.
-From runaway rums and underappreciated bourbons to amaro, these are nine bottles that bartenders love that won’t break the bank.
+From runaway rums and underappreciated bourbons to amaro, these are eight bottles that bartenders love that won’t break the bank.

 This Italian bitter liqueur appears on just about every bar’s shelf for a good reason—and not just for its attractive price point.
 Its versatile flavor profile allows it to function as both an after-dinner sipper and a cocktail asset.
 “It’s the cheapest amaro,” says Logan Ronkainen, the owner of Punch & Pie in NYC.
 “And it’s my favorite with my coffee, in a cocktail or as a shot.”